 If you are working with students with disabilities, you will come across a range of behavioural challenges such as runners, tantrums and other outbursts.
-Occasionally you may get spat on, students may kick you, students will swear and sometimes they will 'do a runner' as they say.
+Occasionally students may kick you, students will swear and sometimes they will 'do a runner' as they say.

-Yes - Integration aide courses are generally available online depending on your provider (they certainly are available online at ITAC).
-We offer both the CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support online.
-The most popular integration aide course that we offer online is the Teacher Aide Combo.
+Yes - Integration aide courses in Victoria are available online for the CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support online.
+The most popular integration aide course in Victoria that we offer online is the Teacher Aide Combo.

-If you wish to study an integration aide course online, check with your provider and ask as many questions as need be in order to satisfy yourself that you have chosen the right provider.
-For example, ask about the support services they claim to offer, the resources that you will be provided with, whether you can meet with your trainer and attend tutorials etc. All of these questions are really important and worth asking.
+If you wish to study an integration aide course online, check with your provider and ask as many questions as need be in order to satisfy yourself that you have chosen the right provider for you.
+For example, ask about the support services on offer e.g. weekly webinars, the resources that they provided (which should be developed by your trainers and not purchased), whether you can contact your trainer at any point etc.

-The overwhelming majority of integration aides work with special needs students including those that have disabilities, disorders or difficulties.
+The overwhelming majority of integration aides in Victoria work with special needs students including those that have disabilities, disorders or difficulties.
 Some integration aides work in special needs centres or special need schools, whereas others work in inclusive mainstream classrooms.
-Those that work in inclusive mainstream classrooms work with students who have special needs but also spend a portion of their time working with students who do not have a disability or disorder but who need support with a learning task.
+Those that work in inclusive mainstream classrooms work with students who have special needs but also spend a portion of their time working with students who do not have a disability or disorder.

 Adam Green is an advisor to government, a registered teacher, an instructional designer and a #1 best selling author.
 He is completing a Doctor of Education and was previously head of department for one of the country’s largest SAER (students at educational risk) schools.
 Adam is managing director of ITAC, an accredited training provider for thousands of teacher aides every year.